Lokad/FasterMath/ReadMe.md

 The goal is to make the most of the superscalar capabilities of modern CPUs, without burdening the cache or the garbage collector.

-_This library is licensed under the MIT licence._
+_This library is licensed under the MIT license._

 ## Requirements